emcaii/Recipes-and-Ratings/README.md

 In other words, **the missingness of `'calories'` might depend on the unobserved value of `'calories'` itself**, which makes it NMAR.

 ### Missingness Dependency

+We investigated whether the number of ingredients in a recipe is associated with whether its description is missing.

+**Null Hypothesis:** The distribution of number of ingredients is the same whether the description is missing or not.

+**Alternate Hypothesis:** The distribution of number of ingredients differs depending on whether the description is missing.

+**Test Statistic:** Total Variation Distance (TVD) between binned ingredient count distributions for recipes with and without missing descriptions.

+**Significance Level:** 0.05

+We grouped the number of ingredients into bins (e.g., 0–5, 6–10, etc.) and performed a permutation test by shuffling the missingness of `description` and computing the TVD 1000 times.

+<iframe
+  src="assets/permutation1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The **observed TVD** was **0.1628**.
+The corresponding **p-value was 0.0220 **.
+Since the p-value is **greater than 0.05**, we **reject the null hypothesis**.
+This suggests that the number of ingredients in a recipe is **nsignificantly associated** with whether or not the description is missing.

+We also investigated whether the number of steps in a recipe is associated with whether its description is missing.

+**Null Hypothesis:** The distribution of number of steps is the same whether the description is missing or not.

+**Alternate Hypothesis:** The distribution of number of steps differs depending on whether the description is missing.

+**Test Statistic:** Total Variation Distance (TVD) between binned step count distributions for recipes with and without missing descriptions.

+**Significance Level:** 0.05

+We grouped the number of steps into bins (e.g., 0–3, 4–6, etc.) and performed a permutation test by shuffling the missingness of `description` and computing the TVD 1000 times.

+<iframe
+  src="assets/permutation2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The **observed TVD** was **0.1476**.
+The corresponding **p-value was 0.1150**.
+Since the p-value is **greater than 0.05**, we **fail to reject the null hypothesis**.
+This suggests that the number of steps in a recipe **is not statistically associated** with whether or not the description is missing.

+## Hypothesis Testing

+We're interested in testing whether there is a correlation between the number of ingredients and calories in a recipe.
+The relevant columns for this test are `n_ingredients` and `calories`.

+**Null Hypothesis:** There is no relationship between the number of ingredients and calories in a recipe

+**Alternative Hypothesis:** There is a relationship between the number of ingredients and calories in a recipe

+**Test Statistic:** t-statistic

+**Significance Level:** 0.05